Lasting power of attorney for people with dementia

 When you have dementia, an LPA is a better option as it allows your attorney to make or continue to make certain decisions for you if you cannot make them yourself.

-Why should I make an LPA?
+Why should I make a Lasting power of attorney?

 After a diagnosis of dementia it is a good idea to plan for the future.
 It may be hard, but it can also be reassuring to know that you have made your wishes and preferences clear.